Naphtha: Antiquity

+In Ancient Greek, it was used to refer to any sort of petroleum or pitch.
+The Greek word νάφθα designates one of the materials used to stoke the fiery furnace in the Song of the Three Children (possibly 1st or 2nd cent.
+BC).
+The translation of Charles Brenton renders this as "rosin."

-The naptha of antiquity is explained to be a "highly flammable light fraction of petroleum, an extremely volatile, strong-smelling, gaseous liquid, common in oil deposits of the Near East"; it was a chief ingredient in incendiary devices described by Latin authors of the Roman period.
+The naphtha of antiquity is explained to be a "highly flammable light fraction of petroleum, an extremely volatile, strong-smelling, gaseous liquid, common in oil deposits of the Near East;" it was a chief ingredient in incendiary devices described by Latin authors of the Roman period.

 Modern period

-Solvent naphtha has denoted a product (xylene or trimethylbenzenes) derived by fractional distillation from petroleum; these mineral spirits, also known as "Stoddard Solvent", was originally the main active ingredient in Fels Naptha laundry soap.
+Since the 19th century, solvent naphtha has denoted a product (xylene or trimethylbenzenes) derived by fractional distillation from petroleum; these mineral spirits, also known as "Stoddard Solvent," were originally the main active ingredient in Fels Naptha laundry soap.
+The naphtha in Fels Naptha was later removed as a cancer risk.

 The usage of the term "naphtha" during this time typically implies petroleum naphtha, a colorless liquid with a similar odor to gasoline.
-However, "coal tar naphtha", a reddish brown liquid that is a mixture of hydrocarbons (toluene, xylene, and cumene, etc.), could also be intended in some contexts.
+However, "coal tar naphtha," a reddish brown liquid that is a mixture of hydrocarbons (toluene, xylene, and cumene, etc.), could also be intended in some contexts.

 Petroleum

 In older usage, "naphtha" simply meant crude oil, but this usage is now obsolete in English.
-There are a number of cognates to the word in different modern languages, typically signifying "petroleum" or "crude oil".
+There are a number of cognates to the word in different modern languages, typically signifying "petroleum" or "crude oil."